 Enacted in 1996 by the Department of Health and Human Services (“HHS”), the Privacy Rule regulates the use and disclosure of protected health information (PHI) by the Healthcare industry.

-Healthcare is a lucrative target for attackers who exploit misconfigured IT infrastructure and applications by using attacks such as weaponized ransomware and phishing emails.
-In the last 10 years, cyber criminals successfully accomplished 2,181 healthcare data breaches.
+Healthcare is a lucrative target for cybercriminals who exploit misconfigured IT infrastructure and applications by using attacks such as weaponized ransomware and phishing emails.
+In the last 10 years, cybercriminals successfully accomplished and often monetized 2,181 healthcare data breaches.
 Those breaches resulted in the theft/exposure of 176,709,305 healthcare records - equal to nearly half the population of the United States.
 Healthcare data breaches are now reported at a rate of more than one per day.
 The largest in 2018, UnityPoint Health notified 1.4 million patients their records may have been breached when its business system was infiltrated.
-Sadly, this was the second breach for UnityPoint where phishing attacks at its Madison campus breached the data of 16,000 patients 5 months earlier.
-In all cases, the problem arises from the common practice of creating concentric layers of security as an attempt to keep attackers out rather than directly encrypting and thus protecting the data.
+Sadly, this was the second breach for UnityPoint where phishing attacks at their Madison campus breached the data of 16,000 patients five months earlier.
+In all cases, the problem arises from the common practice of creating concentric layers of security as an attempt to keep attackers out rather than using a data-defined protection approach to directly protect the data.

-Deploying Bonafeyed’s technology at Healthcare businesses, encrypts patients’ PHI in real-time and the data remains protected when accessed by accounting, physicians or registered nurses at terminals or on mobile devices.
-In addition, the patient’s data placed on backend ERP systems or in the cloud for collaboration or archival storage remains fully protected.
+Deploying Bonafeyed’s technology in Healthcare database backed applications, encrypts patients’ PHI in real-time and the data remains protected when accessed by authorized staff, accountants, physicians, or registered nurses at terminals or on mobile devices.
+In addition, patient data placed in backend ERP systems, shared in the cloud, or archived remains protected.

-Bona-Data™ Enterprise Gateway, (DSE) facilitates the fastest deployment option for legacy applications without the need for client plugins.
-Bonafeyed can individually protect PHI data fields within backend ERP database and with Bonafeyed’s Encryption Key Management Cloud Service (KMS), validates and authorizes access to protected data using an 800-bit Stream Cipher based technology.
+Furthermore, the Data Security Gateway (DSX) facilitates the fastest deployment option for legacy devices or applications without the need for endpoint plugins or altering applications.
+Bonafeyed can individually protect PHI data fields within ERP backed databases and with Bonafeyed’s Cy4Secure Arbiter (CSA), it validates and authorizes access to protected data using an 800-bit Stream Cipher or AES256 encryption technologies.